 ‘I can’t even explain what this horse means to me,’ said Sam Twiston-Davies, afterwards.

-What they have is a refusal to give up, that lovely honest will to offer their all, whatever the conditions, whatever the opposition, to keep coming back even when it seems hopeless.
+What they have is a refusal to give up, that lovely honest willingness to offer their all, whatever the conditions, whatever the opposition, to keep coming back even when it seems hopeless.
 They are the bravehearts of the racing world, filled with courage and grace.
-Sometimes they will win, not because they are the best, not because they have the finest numbers on the book, not because of stellar bloodlines.
+Sometimes they will win not because they are the best, not because they have the finest form in the book, not because of stellar bloodlines or perfect pedigrees.
 They win on guts and heart and love of the game.

 Hello Bud is such a horse.

-Dick Francis once wrote that there are no fairy tales in racing.
-Yesterday felt like a fairy tale to me.
+Dick Francis once wrote that you can't expect fairy tales in racing.
+But yesterday felt like a fairy tale to me.

 The little herd, in a rare moment of sun: